Project Steering Committee¶

 Mailing List Participation

-PSC members are expected to be active on both user and developer email lists, subject to open-source mailing list etiquette of course.
+PSC members are expected to be active on both the GeoServer User forum and the GeoServer Devel mailing list, subject to open-source mailing list etiquette of course.

 It is a requirement that all PSC members maintain good public visibility with respect to activity and management of the project.
-This cannot happen without a good frequency of email on the mailing lists.
+This cannot happen without a good frequency of communication.

 Note